SogoTrade rating

 SogoTrade Pricing Rating

-Trade fees have also changed.
-Limit orders are $0 if the order is at least 100 shares or the fill is at least $2,000.
-Otherwise, the cost is $2.88.
+Trading costs have also changed.
+Qualifying limit orders receive $0 commissions.
+To qualify, a limit order generally must be at least 100 shares or have a principal value of at least $2,000.
+Otherwise, the equity commission is $2.88.

-Options have no base fee but do have a 50¢ charge for each contract.
-Assignments and exercises cost $15.
+Options trades have no base commission, but there is a 50¢ per-contract fee.
+Exercises and assignments cost $15.

-Crypto trades run 1% of the trade amount, with a $1 minimum.
+Cryptocurrency trades cost 1% of trade value with a $1 minimum commission.

 Asset Management Fees and Minimums